mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/model.rst

    :linenos:

-The reader is referred to the |SymbolTable| Javadoc to see what queries are available through the API.
+The reader is referred to the |SymbolTable| Javadoc to see what queries are available through the API;
-We will illustrate some of the API in the relevant subsequent sections.
+we will mention some of the API in the relevant subsequent sections.

 De/serialization